Concentration in Rhetoric and Composition

 |Capstone||Portfolio and oral exam|

-An introductory memo to your committee.
-This memo must address three questions: (a) Based on your coursework, what do you see as the major issues in rhetorical and composition studies as a discipline? (b) How does the work you have presented in this portfolio address those issues? (c) How is the work in the portfolio relevant to your career goals?
+- An introductory memo of roughly 2000 words.
+This memo will reflect on and frame the work featured in your portfolio, explaining how it represents your identity as an emerging professional.
+You should address three questions: (a) Based on your coursework, what do you see as the major issues in rhetoric and composition studies as a discipline? (b) How does the work you have presented in this portfolio address those issues? (c) How does the work in this portfolio articulate a coherent, if burgeoning, professional identity?
 You will need to situate your response using pertinent sources from current disciplinary conversations.
-Length should be roughly 2-3 single-spaced pages.
-Following your response to these questions, you will need to provide a brief overview of the documents in the portfolio.

-A minimum of one writing project—print or online—relevant to a specialization in rhetorical and composition studies.
-This project might be one of the following, or an equivalent project approved by the advisory committee and the graduate coordinator:
+- A minimum of one additional writing project—print or digital—relevant to a specialization in rhetoric and composition studies.
+You should also include a short reflective analysis of no more than 300 words that details the significance of this project.
+This project might be one of the following, or an equivalent project approved by your committee:

 For more information